w3bdesign/laravel-vue-ecommerce/README.md

 -   Do WCAG analysis and ensure there are no issues

--   Add some tests to verify that the cart and checkout works correctly

 -   Consider adding an admin dashboard

 -   Look into performance optimization